long-grass/create-cloud-app/README.md

 To create an app called cadiz
 ```
-./bin/create.sh cadiz
+./bin/create.sh seaside.io37.cc
 ```

-This will create a skeleton app available at eg cadiz.malham.io and add the name to config.env
+This will create a skeleton app available at seaside.io37.cc and add the name to config.env

 ```
 ./bin/deploy.sh